Jason Segel: Career

 In 2019, Segel starred in Our Friend based on Matthew Teague's 2015 essay "The Friend".

 Personal life

 Segel is an ordained minister with the Universal Life Church.
-He performed a wedding ceremony on The Tonight Show on July 6, 2010, for a couple that solicited his services by placing pictures of him around his home town and the bar he frequently visited.
+He performed a wedding ceremony on The Tonight Show on July 6, 2010, for a couple that solicited his services by placing pictures of him around his hometown and the bar he frequently visited.

 Segel dated his Freaks and Geeks co-star Linda Cardellini for several years following the show's cancellation.
 He dated Michelle Williams from 2012 to 2013.
 From December 2013 to April 2021, Segel dated photographer Alexis Mixter.
+Since 2023, he has been dating former Taylor Swift backup dancer Kayla Radomski.
+In June 2025, Radomski announced their engagement via Instagram.